Alberta Heritage Savings Trust Fund: Criticisms

-Comparison to Norway's government pension fund
+Comparison to Norway's and Alaska's non-renewable resource funds

-The Alberta Heritage Savings Trust Fund often draws comparisons to the Government Pension Fund of Norway, the US$1.2-trillion sovereign wealth fund established in 1990 to invest surplus revenues of the Norwegian petroleum sector.
-Norway's fund has grown significantly, increasing in value by 13 times between 2002 and 2017, furthermore the Norwegian government is only able to withdraw up to 3 per cent of the fund's value each year, with the first withdrawal taking place in 2016.
+The Alberta Heritage Savings Trust Fund often draws comparisons to Government Pension Fund Global of Norway, the US$2.293 trillion (as of June 2026) sovereign wealth fund established in 1990 to invest surplus revenues of the Norwegian petroleum sector.
+Norway's fund has grown significantly; over the period from 2002 to 2017, it saw a 13-fold increase in value.
+Furthermore the Norwegian government is only able to withdraw up to 3 per cent of the fund's value each year, and the first such withdrawal did not take place until 2016.

-In their August 2015 contrast for The Globe and Mail between the Alberta Heritage Savings Trust Fund and the Norwegian Government Pension Fund Global, Brian Milner and Jeff Lewis wrote that Norway parks 100 per cent of its non-renewable resource revenue from royalties and dividends in a fund that is barred from investing a krone in the domestic economy, while the Heritage Savings Trust Fund has invested heavily in Alberta.
+In their August 2015 contrast for The Globe and Mail between the Alberta Heritage Savings Trust Fund and the Norwegian Government Pension Fund Global, Brian Milner and Jeff Lewis wrote that Norway parks 100 per cent of its non-renewable resource revenue from royalties and dividends in a fund that is barred from investing within the domestic economy, while the AHSTF had invested heavily in Alberta.